sous-chefs/sublimechef/README.md

 ## Maintainers

-This cookbook is maintained by the Sous Chefs.
+This extension is maintained by the Sous Chefs.
 The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
 If you’d like to know more please visit [sous-chefs.org](https://sous-chefs.org/) or come chat with us on the Chef Community Slack in [#sous-chefs](https://chefcommunity.slack.com/messages/C2V7B88SF).

 ## Install